 Outside of Canada, academic, governmental, and international organizations supported policy-research activities highlighted by an annual conference designed to transfer the best empirical knowledge of international migration and integration to those with responsibility for policy and operations in these fields.

-In 2012, through an agreement between Citizenship and Immigration Canada and Carleton University, the Metropolis Secretariat was transferred to the university.
-You may find out more about Metropolis Project through its archived Metropolis website.
+In 2012, through an agreement between Citizenship and Immigration Canada and Carleton University, the Secretariat of the International Metropolis Project was transferred to the university.
+You can find out more about the International Metropolis Project through its archived Metropolis website.